 Make protein waffles no flour by relying on oats and protein powder for structure.
 Blend smooth, rest 2 to 3 minutes, then cook hot and long enough for full browning.
 If using plant powders, plan for 1 to 3 tablespoons extra milk to keep the batter ribboning.

 A regular waffle made with this batter averages about 220 calories and 20 to 25 grams of protein.
 A full batch of four waffles totals roughly 880 calories and 80 to 100 grams of protein.
 Exact numbers depend on your powder and dairy choice.
-For neutral macronutrient references, see USDA FoodData Central and the Dietary Guidelines for Americans (link to authority source).
+For neutral ingredient data, use USDA FoodData Central as a reference, then calculate the final recipe based on your exact protein powder, yogurt, and milk.

 Sweet Toppings for Healthy Protein Waffles